stevedonovan/llib/readme.md

 `$(i var)` will explicitly convert integers to strings, but it's hard to work with floating-point numbers this way).

+## File Operations

+llib deals with a few irritations about `<stdio.h>` .
+For instance `file_gets` is like `fgets` except that it strips off any offending end-of-line characters ("\n" or "\r\n").
+With `file_getline` you get a refcounted string allocated (up to `LINESIZE` which is defined as 512 characters).  `file_getlines` will return the whole of a stream as an array of strings.
+Or you can just use `file_read_all` to grab the contents of a file path.

+Calling commands and collecting the result is a common operation, and `file_command` will grab the first line of output.
+Standard error is redirected, so you can check any error messages.
+`file_command_lines` gets _all_ of a command's output as an array of strings.

+There is `file_exists` (true or false) and the interesting `file_exists_any`, where the _first_ file that's accessible is returned, `NULL` otherwise.
+This compensates for the lack of an or-operation which returns non-boolean results, which is so useful in languages like Perl and Lua.

+There are a set of functions for manipulating file paths, that don't have the gotchas of the POSIX functions; they can be split using `file_basename`, `file_dirname` and `file_extension`;  `file_replace_extension` is often useful, and `file_expand_user` will conviently replace an initial '~' with the user's home directory.
+All of these functions return properly ref-counted objects.

 ## XML

 This is a large and opinionated subject, so let me state that what most people need is